Gorilla Families in Bwindi Impenetrable National Park Uganda

-Gorillas, particularly the mountain gorillas have over recent years gained reputation of being some of the most sought-after tourist attractions in the whole world.
-This is easily attributed to their majestic beauty, glorious gigantic bodies, and the fact that only a few surviving families can be found inhabiting the wild.
+Gorilla families in Bwindi Impenetrable National Park offer a variety of encounters with them.
+Mountain gorillas, have over recent years been some of the most sought-after tourist attractions in the whole world.
+This is easily attributed to their majestic beauty and glorious gigantic bodies.
+Also the fact that only a few surviving families can be found inhabiting the wild is a factor.
 Even these few survivors are only found in a tiny radius known as the Virunga Massif and Bwindi impenetrable forest.

 Gorilla families in Buhoma Sector.

-- Mubare gorilla family.
+• Mubare gorilla family.

 The Mubare group was the first to be habituated back in the month of October, 1991 and was then headed by Ruhondeza, the lead silverback.
 At the beginning of its habituation, Mubare gorilla group had 18 members but due to illegal hunting and death of its leader, the numbers kept dwindling to currently eight members.